NewPacket/dap_memory/README.md

-Right now is more of a draft-in-progress, than done project
+Right now is more of a draft-in-progress, than done project with motivation being
+1. Fun of writing allocators(no comments here)
+2. Ability to have more precise control of memory allocation strategy, when needed.
+3. Improve my currently used implementations.

+Answering more general question WHY?

+1. Std::pmr containers looks good, gut still more of a crutch to not so lucky std::allocator model, but maybe i will work on supporting them
+2. With all of infrastructure in place I personally think it will be easier to fix memory related problems if(when) they arise.

+Going on is more of a plans/about section

 Memory Resource Manager --> Memory Resource --> Memory Manager